segalion/raspipool/README.md

 Goal:

-Build a cost-effective, easy-to-install, easy-to-use "Pool Automation System" with basic functions for most of little-medium pools.
+Build a cost-effective, easy-to-install, easy-to-use "Swimming-Pool Automation System" with basic functions for most of small-medium size pools.

 - Filter control (fixed and dual-speed pump)
 - 3 sensors: